 Our customers include semiconductor capital equipment manufacturers, semiconductor device manufacturers, industrial manufacturing companies, medical equipment manufacturers and university, government and industrial research laboratories.
-For the three months ended March 31, 2005 and the full year ended December 31, 2004, we estimate that approximately 72% and 74% of our net sales, respectively, were to semiconductor capital equipment manufacturers and semiconductor device manufacturers.
+For the nine months ended September 30, 2005 and the year ended December 31, 2004, we estimate that approximately 70% and 74% of our net sales, respectively, were to semiconductor capital equipment manufacturers and semiconductor device manufacturers.

 During the latter half of 2003 and continuing into the first half of 2004, the semiconductor capital equipment market experienced a market upturn after a downturn of almost three years.
 Starting in the fourth quarter of 2003, we experienced an increase in orders and shipments and as a result have returned to profitability.
-Beginning in the third quarter of 2004 and continuing through the first quarter of 2005, our orders and sales have declined from the level achieved in the second quarter of 2004.
-We currently expect our second quarter 2005 sales to be approximately the same as sales for the first quarter of 2005.
+Beginning in the third quarter of 2004 and continuing through the third quarter of 2005, our orders and sales have declined from the level achieved in the second quarter of 2004.
 The semiconductor capital equipment industry is subject to rapid demand shifts which are difficult to predict.

 A portion of our sales is to operations in international markets.
 International sales include sales by our foreign subsidiaries, but exclude direct export sales.
-For the three months ended March 31, 2005 and full year ended December 31, 2004, international sales accounted for approximately 39% and 34% of net sales, respectively.
+For the nine months ended September 30, 2005 and the year ended December 31, 2004, international sales accounted for approximately 38% and 34% of net sales, respectively.